 2. Cold Brew

-Sick of spending $5 dollars every day on your morning cup of coffee?
+Sick of spending $5 dollars on your morning cup of coffee?
 Finding yourself drinking watered down iced coffee due to the excessive ice?
 Sounds about right.
-Luckily it is incredibly easy to make coffee at home in your blender.
+Luckily it is super easy to make coffee right at home in your blender.

 - 2 cups whole coffee beans